 Pokémon Blue doesn't have that many changes from the Japanese Red and Green; most are simply aesthetic and the occasional glitch-fixing.
 Crystal began the trend of the revised version of the generation's main games having plot differences from the original, but even then it's near identical.
 Emerald is where the changes really began to happen.

 The first two generations allowed TRADING with each other, not just transferring.
 But they can't be transferred to any of the future games, mostly due to the stats working VERY differently until Gen III, and the fact that Game Boy Color games cannot link with Game Boy Advance games.
-They also didn't have breeding in the first generation, or indications of gender.
+They also didn't have breeding in the first generation, or indications of gendernote Except for Nidoran, which was actually divided into two separate species, one per gender.

 Held items, today considered to be a staple of the series, did not even exist in Generation I. Not only does this mean that battles have less variety and strategy, but it also makes it impossible to transfer items to another Generation I cartridge (without owning Pokémon Stadium 1 or 2).